dlindem/wikibase/README.md

 ### Ahotsak Wikibase (Basque lexical data)

  https://datuak.ahotsak.eus

+ Older code related to Ahotsak wikibase is found at https://github.com/dlindem/ahotsak-wikibase.

 ### LexBib Wikibase (Knowledge Graph of the domain of Lexicography and Dictionary Research)